Adult Recruiting Studies

 Eligibility:

-• Individuals at least 5 years of age who have cerebral palsy
+• Individuals at least 5 years and up of age who have cerebral palsy

 • Healthy volunteers at least 5 years of age.